The DeanBeat: Sony beats Microsoft with games as the console wars renew

 Still, if we declared Sony to be the winner at this point, that would be like using Spiketrap’s data to declare a presidential winner before the votes were counted.
 And we know this: Judging the console war by first-party exclusives is folly, like saying Iowa is the state that should decide who goes to the White House.

-We explored some of this discussion in a panel yesterday on Next Generation Games, with TQ Jefferson of Survios, Ed Boon of NetherRealm Studios (Mortal Kombat), and Mat Piscatella, game analyst at NPD.
+We explored some of this discussion in a panel yesterday on Next Generation Games, with TQ Jefferson of Survios, Ed Boon of NetherRealm Studios (Mortal Kombat), and Mat Piscatella, a game analyst at NPD.
 Check out the video below for the full conversation, which focused on what we hope this generation will deliver.
 Piscatella pointed out that new intellectual properties will shine early in this console generation, but things like backward compatibility of game titles from the previous generation could very well change play patterns.

 Reality is more complex